ShivamP2050/FBLA-Coding-and-Programming/README.md

   password: admn5111111
   |
   |
-  Along with the preset Admin login, we have 2 preset student logins, their usernames are their last and first names, and their password is their six-digit number given to them when they become a high schooler.
+  Along with the preset Admin login, we have 16 preset student logins (to show how the program would run as the program will error out if there aren't at least 4 students in each grade level), their usernames are their last and first names, and their password is their six-digit number given to them when they become a high schooler.
 In order to add more students, you must go to the "studentNames.txt" file and add the username of the student, which will be their last name and their first name conjoined in lowercase.
 Next, you must create a new .txt file titled with the username you just entered in the "studentNames.txt" file.
 The first line of this new file should be "false," the second line should be the student's username you just entered in the "studentNames.txt" file, the third line should be the student's school-designated six-digit code, the fourth line should be the student's grade (9-12), and the fifth line should be set to 0 at initial creation as it represents the student's current attendance at school events.
-The preset logins are as listed below
+Two of tje preset logins are as listed below.
   |
   |
   Student 1: